dSpaceLabs/Filesystem/docs/filesystem.md

 - `AdapterInterface` - All Adapters implement this
 - `FilesystemInterface` - Main API to use
-- `FileInterface` - Wraps a file
-- `DirectoryInterface` - Wraps a directory
 - `StreamWrapperInterface` - Extends the PHP stream wrapper prototype

 ## Adapters